davisouzamoya/dictionary-project/README.md

 2. Navigate to the project folder and install the dependencies with the command `npm install`. 📦
 3. Run the project with `npm start`.
 This will start the development server and open the application in your default browser. 🌐

+## Live Demo

+If you wish to test the application, you can access it through the following link: [https://dictionary-project-one.vercel.app/?seach=](https://dictionary-project-one.vercel.app/?seach=)

 ## Project Structure 🏗️

 The project follows a basic React application structure: